All articles

 On the 2V0-72.22 exam, Spring Data JPA falls under the Data Management section, which carries roughly 10-12% of all questions.
 Expect questions on the repository hierarchy, @Transactional propagation, rollback rules, derived query method naming, and the difference between JdbcTemplate and JPA-based access.

 This guide walks through everything in that section, with code examples and the exam traps that cost candidates points.
+For the entity-mapping deep dive — relationships, fetch strategies, cascading, inheritance, and N+1 — see the companion JPA Entity Mapping Exam Guide.

 Setup & Auto-configuration